KingFelix/emerald/_posts/2019-08-17-analysing.md

 that is not always the case.
 There are plenty of articles written about the problems which costumers are not often able to see behind these companies and tests.

 - **[PRIVACY PROBLEMS](https://www.cnbc.com/2018/06/16/5-biggest-risks-of-sharing-dna-with-consumer-genetic-testing-companies.html)**
 	There has been many issues in the topic of the privacy of the consumers.
 We can find only pretty loose laws, and 	here can be many hackings as well.
+The problem is that even though perhaps  **BLABLABLA**